 For starters, I find the functionality Right mouse button, once a command has been started, it can function as "undo".
 It seems very practical to me, because when a geometry is being drawn, for example a polyline or polygon, it is common to make a mistake when placing a point; instead of canceling the work done, or continuing to edit later ...

 Right button, and the last point placed is erased

 Also, there are some keys that help with the job, Like the "tab", which allows you to navigate to a next item.
 It occurs, for example, when we edit complex geometry, such as a polygon that has holes, or multiple polylines.

 Tab key, and takes us to the next geometry

 Then there is the space bar To finish the job and the letter C to cancel.
-While there are those who archaically question the use of keyboard at this point, as shortcuts in the middle of a command are still practical.
+While there are those who archaically question the use of the keyboard at this point, as shortcuts in the middle of a command they are still practical.

 Other improvements are in the configuration of snaps properties, in order not to affect the speed of the machine.
 For this you can modify the number of geometries for analysis, the layers and if the tracking is done only to vertices or edges.

 Then the option to activate NavTable automatically when finishing a geometry.
 With this, the alphanumeric data could be completed in the same line of the production process.
 Although the biggest highlight of this, is that the completion of the geometry is now an event, so programmers can do other associated tasks:

 - As a review of topologies on a spatial basis,